izeunice05/ArchivedTools/README.md

 # Genetics Study Pipelines

-You can find different pipelines for various past and ongoing projects in the lab.
+You can find different tools and pipelines for various past and ongoing projects in the lab.
 These archived pipeilnes include,

 1. Admixture Mapping
 2. Genotype Imputation